Conchylicultor/Deep-Learning-Tricks/README.md

 * **What**: For seq2seq, use different weights for the encoder and decoder networks.<br />
   **Ref**: *Sequence to Sequence Learning with Neural Networks, Ilya Sutskever et al.* (https://arxiv.org/abs/1409.3215)

-* **What**: When training, force the correct input on the decoder, even if the decoder predict a wrong output at the previous step.
+* **What**: When training, force the correct input on the decoder (teacher forcing), even if the decoder predict a wrong output at the previous step.
 On testing, use.
 This make the training much efficient at the beginning.
 [2] propose an improvement by gradually going from a 'all decoder inputs taken from ground truth' to a 'all decoder inputs taken from previous step prediction' (randomly sampled with a chosen decay to gradually goes from one mode to the other).
 Seems harder to tune (add a few additional hyperparameters).<br />
   **Ref**:
     1. *??*
     2. *Scheduled Sampling for Sequence Prediction with Recurrent Neural Networks, Samy Bengio et al.* (https://arxiv.org/abs/1506.03099)

 ## Network compression

-* **What**: To reduce the number of layers, the batch normalisation layers can be absorbed into the other weights by modifying those.
-This works because batch normalisation simply perform a linear scaling.<br />
+* **What**: At inference, to reduce the number of layers, the batch normalization layers can be absorbed into the other weights by modifying those.
+This works because batch normalization simply perform a linear scaling at testing.<br />
   **Ref:**:*??*